agungsb/resau/README.md

 # Introduction

-React 16.3's new Context API is very promising.
+React 16.3's new [Context API](https://reactjs.org/docs/context.html) is very promising.
 Who knows that in the future we're no longer need the likes of Redux for our app's state management?
+For more information, [this article](https://medium.freecodecamp.org/replacing-redux-with-the-new-react-context-api-8f5d01a00e8c) is worth to read.

 # Getting Started